nSpek – The Standard in Digital Inspection reporting software for heavy industries.

 Limitations and delays in communication and collaboration during critical situations.

 Environmental damage among others: having an impact on the reputation of the employer brand.

 Paper forms were a great way to do a good inspection job 20 years ago because it was the only way.
 Quality control technicians would ignore the mishaps of the disappearance of their paperwork, health, and safety auditor supervisors would ignore illegible writing, and customers would ignore coffee stains and dirty fingerprints.
 Some organizations would go so far as to rewrite the inspection properly yet another time, either by themselves or using up the valuable time of an administrative assistant, before showing their reports to the client, investors, or their superior.

 The main problem with a paper inspection is that there are no two inspections alike.
-Imagine how different inspections are from four different technicians.
-Now multiply this in several locations, and you start to get an idea of the magnitude of a lack of standardization.
-For your efficiency and quality gains, it is important to use inspection software that allows control of the workflow when desired.
+Imagine how different home inspections are from four different building inspectors or technicians.
+Now multiply this in several real-estate locations, and you start to get an idea of the magnitude of a lack of standardization.
+There are no two home inspector software reports alike.
+Now this applies in any industry.
+For your efficiency and quality gains, it is important to use inspection software that allows control of the workflow when necessary to standardize your reports.